Table of Contents

 1. Connect the external hard drive to your Mac and then restart your Mac.

 2. If your Mac is an Intel-based Mac, just press Option key, then select the boot drive.
-If your Mac is an Apple silicon Mac, hold power button, enter into recovery mode.
-Select the boot drive.
+If your Mac is an Apple silicon Mac, hold the Power button, enter into recovery mode.
+Select the cloned drive boot drive.

-3. Restart your Mac, and then it will boot from the external hard drive clone backup.
+3. Restart your Mac, and then it will boot from the external clone backup hard drive.

 When you choose a Mac disk cloning software, you will take price, ease of use, compatibility into consideration.
 Here is the list of top 9 Mac disk cloning software: